Here’s a little secret: traditional marketing is dead.

 Without valuable content, your online advertising efforts will fail.

 Online advertising isn’t a new thing.
-In fact, it has taken over our social media a while ago, to that extent that we stopped paying attention to ads.
+In fact, it has taken over our social media a while ago, to the extent that we stopped paying attention to ads.

-You see that an institution you never heard of offers you to pay for a course, you scroll down, irritated by a salesy ad intruding on your space.
+You see that an institution you never heard of offers you a course, you scroll down, irritated by a salesy ad intruding on your space.

 However, through content creation, you create and grow your audience as well.
 Through the lead nurturing process, you gather information about them, and you get reliable data.